siegesmund/SwiftDDP/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Changelog
-### 0.3.0:
-- Changed default subscription behavior
-- Added a method to sign a user in via username

-##### Version 0.3.0 contains breaking changes
-- You can now update a subscription by changing its parameters without first unsubscribing.
-This will subscribe the client to any documents associated with the new subscription and parameters.
-When you pass a new set of parameters to a subscription that you have previously subscribed to, you remain subscribed to any documents associated with that prior subscription.
-- The subscription method returns an id.
-To unsubscribe to documents associated with a specific set of parameters, you must unsubscribe with this id.
-- Unsubscribing by name now works differently.
-When unsubscribing by name, you unsubscribe to any and all subscriptions with that name.
-- You can no longer pass a callback to ``unsubscribe(name:String)``.
-It now returns an array with the ids of the subscriptions you've unsubscribed to.

-### 0.2.2.1:

-- Improved subscription handling across app states
-- Dependencies updated for Swift 2.2

-### 0.2.1:
-- Reconnection behavior improvements: reconnect attempts now follow an exponential backoff pattern
-- Client now connects to servers using self signed SSL certificates when allowSelfSignedSSL is set to true
-- The loglevel can now be set directly using the logLevel property on the client.
-The default setting is .None

-### 0.2.0:
-- Integration with Meteor's Facebook, Twitter & other login services

 ## Installation

 With [CocoaPods](http://cocoapods.org).
 Add the following line to your Podfile: